Sally Kehoe: Club and national career

-At the Australian Rowing Championships in 2005, 2009, 2011 & 2013 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Queensland.
+At the Australian Rowing Championships in 2005, 2009, 2011 and 2013 she won the Nell Slater Trophy in the Interstate Women's Single Scull representing Queensland.
 At that annual Interstate regatta during the twelve-year period from 2005 to 2016, Kehoe was seated in the Queensland eight contesting the Queen's Cup on eight occasions (for seven 2nd places and one 4th) and rowed the single scull for Queensland on seven occasions.
 On four occasions at the Interstate Regatta she has raced in both the eight and the single scull on the same day.

 In 2011, she was prolific at the national level.
 At the National Regatta within the Australian Rowing Championships on West Lakes, South Australia she finished third in the single scull, first in the double scull, first in the quad scull and third in a first grade composite eight.
 Then in the Interstate Regatta she won the Nell Slater Trophy in the scull for Queensland and placed second in the Queensland eight in the Queen Elizabeth Cup.